 The plush red carpet, flock wallpaper, floor-to-ceiling mirrors and original cabinets in this bathroom make it easy to imagine a 60s starlet preening before heading to a premiere.

-The one-of-a-kind home was listed for sale in March 2024 for just shy of $9.5 million (£7.4m) with Beverly Hartley of Your Home Seekers Realty.
+As of April 2025, the one-of-a-kind home was on the market for $7.3 million (£5.5m) with Beverly Hartley of Your Home Seekers Realty.
 We just wish we had a spare ten million.
 For those who do, this throwback pad is a must.

 Known as Dennis Severs' House, this iconic property in the heart of Spitalfields, London, has become world-renowned thanks to its truly one-of-a-kind interior.